-Finally, based on the computed results and data from CONVERGE software, innovative indices have been developed to establish a comprehensive analytical framework for evaluating the impact of engine speed variations on evaporation (spray dynamics), emissions, and exergy.
-These indices precisely characterize the interrelationships between fuel efficiency, evaporation, energy exergy, emissions, and other relevant variables, providing a novel perspective for a deeper understanding of RCCI engine behavior under varying operating conditions.
+Finally, based on the computed results and output data from CONVERGE software, innovative indices have been developed to establish analytical a comprehensive framework for evaluating the impact of engine speed variations on evaporation (spray dynamics), energy, emissions, and exergy.
+These indices precisely characterize the interrelationships between fuel energy efficiency, evaporation, exergy, emissions, and other relevant variables, providing a novel perspective for a deeper understanding of RCCI engine behavior under varying operating conditions.